agroce/testfs/README.md

 2.  cmake .; make

-3. Use TestsLF to test via libFuzzer, and Tests to replay tests
+3. Use TestsLF to test via libFuzzer, and Tests to replay tests/use built-in fuzzer

+4. Symbolic analysis is unlikely to work great here